 More about this website

-The photo shown in the centre of the header to this site, and copied here is of the Town Hall of what was the “rotten borough” of Gatton in Surrey, England, UK.
+The photo shown in the centre of the header to this site, and copied here is of the tiny Town Hall of what was the notorious “rotten borough” of Gatton in Surrey, England, UK.
 A rotten borough was where the population of a long-standing Parliamentary consituency had shrunk to almost nobody but still returned one or more MPs to the unreformed House of Commons before 1832.
 They were generally owned by a wealthly patron who could control who was elected.
 Given the current disrespect for politics and politicians and the increasing influence by hidden very wealthy interests in our increasingly unequal society, it is not beyond the powers of imagination to envisage a return to similar levels of corruption of our political processes.

 Authorship and background

-For any issues about copyright, or any other matter relating to this blog, please contact me here.
+All written material in this blog is original and copyrighted.
+Where possible other sources are acknowledged in the text.
+For any issues about copyright, or any other matter relating to this blog, please contact John Gloster-Smith here.